kirbykevinson/kirbykevinson.gitlab.io/content/journal/anime/_index.md

 ---
 title: "Anime"
+firstParagraphIsDescription: true

+childDescription: "Year in Kirby's anime watching history."
 reverseSort: true

 background: "sky"
 backgroundFallback: "#666699"
 ---

 Every anime I've ever seen is described and rated here.

 The rating system is about as follows:

 * 10 - Masterpiece
 * 9 - Awesome